 “There is no such thing as a magic bullet.
 The key to success isn’t VOLUME of leads – it’s QUALITY of leads, NURTURING of leads, and CONVERSION of leads into recurring members.“

 We get asked this question a lot – busy affiliate owners who are concerned that they’re not getting as many leads as they could be and/or that they’re not converting enough of those leads into paying members.
 We’ve got a few tactics that we implemented in our own affiliate – and they work REALLY well for us.
 Some of them are a departure from what “feels” right.
-At the end of the day, the beauty of the affiliate model is that everyone is free to run their fitness business the way that they want to.
+At the end of the day, the beauty of the affiliate model is that everyone is free to run their fitness business the way that they want to and promoting supplement products like sarms, read more about sarms here to see what’s about.
 In this article, we’re going to share the tactics that help us thrive.

 Step 1: The Website

 We’ve been through a lot of different iterations on this point, and there’s no shortage of discussion on “best practices”.
 We had like 47 different tabs at one point, all of our prices, coach bios, links to membership management software purchasing portals, lists of equipment, WODs…a whole ton of crap.

 Want to know what we did?

 WE TOOK AWAY EVERYTHING.
 And I mean EVERYTHING.
 Seriously – click here to look at our website.
 That’s what we use.
 That’s it.

 Our website consists of a single call to action that is “above the fold”.
 That means that we only try to get our website visitors to do ONE THING, they can do it without scrolling (above the fold), and they can do it in under two clicks (best practice).
 Box Builder’s “First Visit Campaign” was born in this gym, and it’s exactly what we use today.